Solicitors who specialise in the right to manage

 There are some disadvantages to establishing a RTM company and it is important to be aware of these.
 They include:

-- One tenant will have to step up to act as director of the company.
+- One leaseholder will have to step up to act as director of the company.
 This means taking on additional responsibilities to the other members of the company.

 - You have to go through the formal process of establishing a right to manage company.
 This company then takes over from the landlord’s current management company.
 Tenants have to be prepared for the responsibilities which are part and parcel of right to manage companies.